michaelmyob/jekyll-now/_posts/2018-04-20-espresso-chat-initial-learnings-challenges.md

 - On the server side, we moved the logic for registering a client (upon their first connection with the server) to all be completed in the ServerWorker thread, rather than on the main server which is single threaded.
 This now meant that two clients could register nicknames with the server at the same time.
 We also refactored to remove the double _while_ loop in the server.
 - Following this, we followed the mentors' advice to encapsulate the socket/message sending and receiving in its own class, that we called _ClientSocket_ (not the best name, will improve later).
 We then removed all uses of our _ChatUtilities_ utility class, which now means that the server and client are less tightly coupled because they don't rely on this central class to both operate.
 - We then introduced try-with-resources where we could, and wrapped some of our logic that was in large methods into seperate smaller private methods.
+- `Key Takeaway:` Always remember SOLID principles, otherwise it will make life harder for you!

 ### List all clients online + Disconnect/Quit:

 - In my first task coding alone on this project, when Sina was elsewhere, I decided to make two small changes that we discussed earlier.
 One was allowing a client to query the server on listing all clients online, which was a simple loop which iterated over the server's hashmap.
 I tried to ensure the server didn't expose its data structure by just returning a String with the list of clients from the server, so that the ServerWorker didn't know about the details of the server's internal workings in this regard.
 - I also had an attempt at the logic of when a client decides to quit.
 I made a poor judgement call here, as I decided to have the server send a _STATUS_QUIT_NOW_ message that the client could read and process as an indicator of quitting.
 However, this means that the client is now tightly coupled to the server, and if that message were to change in future, the client would also have to be changed.
 To prevent this, Sina had a great idea (one of many) to just close the socket on the server upon receiving a quit request from the client.
 By closing the socket, the connection is terminated and the client's while loop ends.
+- `Key Takeaway:` Don't jump to conclusions when coming up with logic if it's the quickest way, it might not be the best way.
+Sometimes it's good to have a second person review, or take a quick break and come back to it again so you see what's obviously in front of you.

 ### Challenges faced: "message from ____"